IgnisHyper/cse15l-lab-reports/week-6-7-lab-report.md

 Keys Pressed: `<control> + r`, `git c`, `<enter>`

 Similar to the previous step, I used `<control> + r` to search for a previously entered command that matched my input of `git c`.
 It found the clone command, `git clone git@github.com:IgnisHyper/lab7.git` that was previously used to clone my forked repository.
-All I had to do was hit `<enter>` to execute the command.
+All I had to do was hit `<enter>` to execute the command and the repository was cloned.

 ## Step 6